Electron-scale energy transfer due to lower hybrid waves during asymmetric reconnection

-The results of this study show that lower hybrid waves transfer energy to electrons and can contribute to electron heating.
+The results of this study show that lower hybrid waves transfer energy to electrons and can contribute to electron heating, although this energy transfer is probably not the dominant electron heating process.
+Rather, the large-scale parallel potentials and the associated electron trapping are likely primarily responsible for the largest $T_{e\parallel}$.
+Aside from the large-scale trapping potential, processes such as compressional and viscous heating may contribute to the observed electron heating.
 Further work is needed to identify the specific wave-particle processes responsible for electron heating.
-Additionally, future studies are needed to model the effectiveness of the trapping by large-scale parallel potential within plasma mixing layers and determine if it can contribute to parallel heating by keeping electrons in contact with lower hybrid drift waves for an extended period.
+Additionally, future studies are needed to model the effectiveness of the trapping by large-scale parallel potential within plasma mixing layers in the presence of strong wave activity.